pietrop/ffmpeg_formats_list/README.md

 # Parsing ffmpeg extensions to get a file list

-## motivation
+## Motivation

-Let's say you are working on a AV project (eg like [autoEdit](www.autoEdit.io)) where you are using `ffmpeg` and want to take advantage of the wide variery of file types it supports, but you also want to implement file type validations.
+When you are working on a AV project (eg like [autoEdit](www.autoEdit.io)) where you are using `ffmpeg` and want to take advantage of the wide variery of file types it supports, but you also want to implement file type validations.
 So you need a list of formats supported by `ffmpeg`. possibly as an array.

 This script generates a list that can be used for this purpose.